-Over the past twenty-five years of working closely with public company boards and CEOs, we’ve had a front row seat on the debate of whether to keep the Chair and CEO roles separate or combine them.
+Over the past 30 years of working closely with public company boards and CEOs, we’ve had a front row seat on the debate of whether to keep the Chair and CEO roles separate or combine them.
 While shareholder proposals advocating the split are common (especially when CEO transition, underperformance, misalignment, or crisis occurs), US public companies have been allowed some freedom to choose what board leadership model works best for them.
 However, since 2020, we have seen a subtle but meaningful change in the power and influence of the Independent Chair that is different than the past several governance cycles.

 The role of a public company CEO has become increasingly complex as societal issues now fall on management’s doorstep.
 In many cases, the role and responsibilities of the Independent Chair has increased to help the CEO and the board to confront the range of stakeholder concerns.
 However, much is predicated on the chemistry and dynamic between the CEO and Chair and whether this change is a positive and productive shift.
 Countless articles have been written about what makes an effective Independent Chair.
 But at the end of the day, the formal and nuanced definition of the Chair and CEO roles and relationship between them is at the core of success and failure.

 It is not a stretch for the outside world to imagine that when a CEO is not able to also assume the role of Chair (as it is easier for them to control the agenda), they would want to have an outsized vote to help select who would become the new Chair.
 Depending upon how the board views the CEO, they will either amplify or minimize the CEOs voice on that decision.
 At the end of the day, all stakeholders should seek to have a dynamic whereby the Chair is an adviser, a coach and supporter of the CEO but also provides constructive tension and accountability that pushes the CEO and management team to deliver on their strategic plan.
 As a result, the Independent Chair needs strong situational awareness to understand when to use their influence vs. authority.